alttch/rapidtables/README.md

 ## Benchmarks

-**rapidtables** is written purely in Python, it will loose to Pandas on a large (3000+ records) tables, but on small it works super fast.
+**rapidtables** is written purely in Python, it will loose to Pandas on the large (3000+ records) tables, but on small it works super fast.

 ![benchmark](https://github.com/alttch/rapidtables/blob/master/benchmark.png?raw=true)